-From the figure above, it is clear that JMLM is very behind in terms of the provision of access to sanitation as compared to the other two municipalities in the District.
-In addition to this,

-3.93% of the population within the municipality still use bucket toilets and 6.76% have no toilet facilities at all.
+From the figure above, it is clear that JMLM is behind in terms of the provision of access to sanitation as compared to the other two municipalities in the District.
+In addition to this, 9,9% of the population within the municipality still use bucket toilets and 6% have no toilet facilities at all.
 This is a serious challenge that the municipality is facing, especially when considering that the estimates on the municipal WSDP suggest that about 8 693 households are still below the RDP standard of sanitation.
-Although there have been some improvements since the Community Survey was conducted, a lot still needs to be done in terms of increasing the access to decent sanitation that meet the RDP standards.
+Although there have been some improvements since the 2022 Census was conducted, a lot still needs to be done in terms of increasing the access to decent sanitation that meet the RDP standards.

 The municipality is currently installing either VIP- or UDS double pit units, depending on the ground water protocol of the area.
-Vanzylsrus and Hotazel are the only areas that have waterborne system in the Joe Morolong Municipality, which accounts for less than 5% of the population.
+Hotazel is the only area that have a waterborne system in the Joe Morolong Municipality, which accounts for less than 5% of the population.
+Residents and businesses in Vanzylsrus are mainly connected to septic tanks and ponds.